rayford295/rayford295.github.io/_pages/about.md

 </div>
 </div>

-**Shiyu Jiang**, Junjie Jia, Yi Yuan, Yuxiong Wu, Tianqi Wang.
-[Research on China’s Primary Industry: Evidence From Regional Analysis Based on SVM and Moran’s Index](https://ieeexplore.ieee.org/abstract/document/9754653)
+[comment]: <> (**Shiyu Jiang**, Junjie Jia, Yi Yuan, Yuxiong Wu, Tianqi Wang.
+[Research on China’s Primary Industry: Evidence From Regional Analysis Based on SVM and Moran’s Index]&#40;https://ieeexplore.ieee.org/abstract/document/9754653&#41;)

-. *International Conference on Cloud Computing and Intelligent Systems*, 2021.
+[comment]: <> (. *International Conference on Cloud Computing and Intelligent Systems*, 2021.)

-- This article aims to use machine learning and Moran’s I to analyze the current situation of China’s primary industry from a regional perspective.
+[comment]: <> (- This article aims to use machine learning and Moran’s I to analyze the current situation of China’s primary industry from a regional perspective.)

 [comment]: <> (# 🎖 Honors and Awards)